Trekking equipment information.

 Check the luggage Policy:

 If you are hiking in the Himalayas, you should know about their Baggage allowance policy.
-Many aircraft might charge for the handled sacks and accuse of being overweight at a high rate.
+Many aircraft might charge for the handled sacks and accuse them of being overweight at a high rate.
 Prior to hikes, you can gauge your stuff or leave the stuff in a protected spot.
-For instance, you are permitted to take about 25 kg on the departure from Kathmandu to Pokhara.
+For instance, you are permitted to take about 25 kg (55 Ibs) on the departure from Kathmandu to Pokhara.

 Keep valuable things on a hand carry:

-It’s a smart way to keep important things like Passport, wallet, and costly gems in a lightweight day pack.
+It’s a smart way to keep important things like a Passport, wallet, and costly gems in a lightweight day pack.
 During traveling in Nepal, you can give up your valuable things like identification, and keys to the Gokyo agency office.
 While trekking, you can carry a little traveling daypack to carry your successive required individual things, water bottles, medicinal units, camera batteries, and so forth.

 |For Low and Moderate Altitude Trekking|